 In California, your commission agreement controls when, or even whether, an employer is required to provide earned commission pay after your termination.

-Many California employers use forfeiture provisions that require you to be currently employed in order to receive your commission.
-Therefore if you are terminated before you receive your commission, you forfeit it.
+Many California employers use forfeiture provisions that require you to be currently employed to receive your commission.
+Therefore, if you are terminated before you receive your commission, you forfeit it.

 If your commission agreement has no forfeiture provision, then you are generally entitled to receive unpaid commissions even after leaving your job.

-California courts have disagreed with each other as to whether forfeiture provisions are enforceable.
+California courts have disagreed over whether forfeiture provisions are enforceable.

-Commission agreements provide that a commission is not earned until it can be “reasonably calculated.”[4]
-Only once it can be “reasonably calculated” is it earned.
-Once it is earned, the employer must pay it on your next payday.[5]
+Commission agreements provide that a commission is not earned until it can be “reasonably calculated.”4 Only once it can be “reasonably calculated” is it earned.
+Once it is earned, the employer must pay it on your next payday.5

-A forfeiture provision is a common clause included in your written commission plan.
+A forfeiture provision in California is a standard clause included in your written commission plan.
 It states that you have to be currently employed to receive your commission payments.

 When there is a valid forfeiture provision, you are not entitled to receive unpaid sales commissions following your termination.
 Under the written agreement, you have forfeited your right to your unpaid commissions upon termination of employment.